How to Start Your Own LLC in Arkansas - Complete Guide

 1. Name Your Arkansas LLC

-Ways to Choose a Business Name
+How to Select a Business Name

-Check Name Availability in Arkansas
+Availability of Check Name Arkansas

 Check Federal Trademarks

-Reserve Your Arkansas LLC Name
+Name of the Reserve Your Arkansas LLC

 How to Reserve a Name:

-Doing Business As (DBA) / Fictitious Name
+Doing Business As (DBA) / Fake Name

-Common Reasons to Register a DBA:
+Reasons why It is common to Register a DBA:

 2. Select a Registered Agent